 - Add a conservative amount of oil, just enough to coat the pan.

-- Toss in your wings and fry 3-4 minutes on each side.
+- Toss in your wings and fry for 3 to 4 minutes on each side.

 The frying pan method is also best used for saucy wings.
 In other words, if you’ve got leftover sauce or have been dying to try out a new hot sauce concoction, now’s the time.
 While reheating meat on the stovetop might often lead to dryer meat, you’ll be rewarded with an extra crispy exterior.